 The Program in Developmental Psychology focuses on the development of individuals across their lifespan; at Teachers College, our focus is on the infant, preschool, school, and early adulthood life phases/years.
 Development occurs within contexts; at Teachers College, our focus is on the family, the preschool and school, the neighborhood, and the media.
 We are interested in both how development unfolds and how trajectories may be altered by interventions and programs.
 Development involves interactions between the individual and environments; at Teachers College, our focus is on how biological characteristics and vulnerabilities are expressed in various contexts and on how genes by environmental interactions are expressed (and may be altered).

 Master of Arts (M.A.)

 Students may pursue independent study in order to undertake theoretical or empirical research projects or fieldwork.
-Students whose goal is to acquire professional skills in clinical or counseling psychology may enroll in introductory course offerings, which in many cases can be applicable if the student is later admitted to one of the more advanced master's or doctoral programs in those areas.
+Students whose goal is to acquire professional skills in clinical or counseling psychology may enroll in introductory course offerings, which in many cases may be applicable if the student is later admitted to one of the more advanced master's or doctoral programs in those areas.

 In order to accommodate the diverse aims of individual students, a considerable degree of flexibility has been built into the course of study leading to the M.A. degree.
-An attempt has been made to minimize specific course requirements, and the student will find that there is a good deal of freedom to choose from among the many offerings provided by Teachers College..
+An attempt has been made to minimize specific course requirements, and the student will find that there is a good deal of freedom to choose from among the many offerings provided by Teachers College.

 The course of study has these main components: